Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Viable genetics across a broad sampling of their genome, including anomalous samples and stem cells," Nofl nodded.
 "I can attest that what they call the HeLa strain has some truly *fascinating* properties, too.
 Alas, my laboratory isn’t equipped to plumb its deepest mysteries."

 "And the surgery itself?
-It would be… unfortunate if the patient did not survive.
+It would be... unfortunate if the patient did not survive.
 Our reputation and future opportunities are at stake."

 Nofl reassured the director with a distracted flap of his hand.
 "Oh, yes, the surgery will be trivial.
 It’s just a heart transplant and some peripheral tissue regeneration.
 Between the patient’s Deathworlder physiology and the hefty dose of Cruezzir-Derivative already in her system I can’t foresee that she’ll suffer anything worse than disorientation."